robdcampbell/DOM_Sandbox/README.md

-# class based css techniques
+# Class-based css techniques
 This is a collection of projects worked on throughout a class dedicated to html, css, javascript, and more.